-Dual enrollment means students are only receiving college credit for successfully completing a college-level course.
+Students who participate in dual enrollment are only receiving college credit for successfully completing a college-level course.
 Dual enrollment courses are not supported through the Dual Credit Scholarship.

-Support Services: Support services for students provided by dual credit programs may include academic support and advising regarding course selection and how dual credit aligns with postsecondary and career goals.
+C. Support Services: Support services for students provided by dual credit programs may include academic support and advising regarding course selection and how dual credit aligns with postsecondary and career goals.